- About earthly things, forbidden.

 Jeremiah 17:7-8 Blessed is the man that trusteth in the LORD, and whose hope the LORD is.
 8 For he shall be as a tree planted by the waters, and that spreadeth out her roots by the river, and shall not see when heat cometh, but her leaf shall be green; and shall not be careful in the year of drought, neither shall cease from yielding fruit.

 - Should be cast on God.

-Psalms 37:5 Commit thy way unto the LORD; trust also in him; and he shall bring it to pass.
+Psalm 37:5 Commit thy way unto the LORD; trust also in him; and he shall bring it to pass.

-Psalms 55:22 Cast thy burden upon the LORD, and he shall sustain thee: he shall never suffer the righteous to be moved.
+Psalm 55:22 Cast thy burden upon the LORD, and he shall sustain thee: he shall never suffer the righteous to be moved.